RMS Strathnaver: Building

+Service

-ServiceStrathnaver and Strathaird mostly worked the Tilbury — Brisbane route via the Suez Canal.
+Strathnaver and Strathaird mostly worked the Tilbury–Brisbane route via the Suez Canal.
 They also undertook occasional cruises.

 In October 1938 the ship was chartered to move 1,200 British troops from India to Palestine.

 In 1939 or 1940 the two sisters were requisitioned as troop ships.
 Strathnaver's war service included bringing Australian and New Zealand troops to Suez and Allied troops to the Anzio landings.
 She remained a troop ship until November 1948, when she was returned to P&O. In her nine years of government service she carried 129,000 troops and travelled 352,000 miles.

 P&O had Harland and Wolff in Belfast refit her for civilian service.
 First class was abolished and all accommodation was made tourist class, which slightly increased total passenger capacity from 1,168 to 1,252.
 The dummy first and third funnels were removed, which made Strathnaver look more like her later sisters Stratheden, Strathallan and Strathmore.
 Strathaird had already had her dummy funnels removed in 1947.
 When she returned to service in 1950 she had accommodation for 567 passengers in first-class and 458 in tourist-class.

 Originally planned to be retired in mid-1962 the Strathnaver was retired a few months earlier due to an Australian government decision not to reserve any more berths for migrants in the first five-months of 1962.
 P&O sold Strathnaver and Strathaird for scrap to Shun Fung Ironworks of Hong Kong.
 Strathnaver arrived in Hong Kong in April 1962 on her last voyage.
 Canberra replaced both Strathnaver and Strathaird on the Australia route.